orangethree33/FCND-Motion-Planning/README.md

                 i+=1
          return pruned_path`

+     while i<len(pruned_path))-2.
-     the while i<len(pruned_path))-2.for example if we have 11 points,we don't need to check the the number of 11,12,13, because the the 12 points and the 13 points even is not exists,that is what I understand
+     if we have 11 points,we don't need to check the the number of 11,12,13, because the the 12 points and the 13 points even is not exists,that is what I understand

   6.collinearity_check
    use the determination of the matrix to determine whether the three points are collinear or not.

   #Try running `motion_planning.py` to see what it does.
    To do this, first start up the simulator, then at the command line:

 ```sh
 source activate fcnd # if you haven't already sourced your Python environment, do so now.
 python motion_planning.py
 ```
 See the quad fly a jerky path of waypoints to the northeast for about 10 m then land.

+---
+---
+---

 ### Step 7: Write your planner

-The planning algorithm is going to look something like the following:
+>The planning algorithm is going to look something like the following:

 - Load the 2.5D map in the `colliders.csv` file describing the environment.
 - Discretize the environment into a grid or graph representation.